trolldbois/python-clang/README.md

 This is the python bindings subdir of llvm clang repository. https://github.com/llvm-mirror/clang/tree/master/bindings/python

-This is a fork.
+This is a non-official fork.
 Mainly for Pypi packaging purposes.
+The pypi package is not official either.

 Test:
 -----